Chicago Mustangs (1967–68): History

 In 1966 several groups of entrepreneurs were exploring the idea of forming a professional soccer league in United States.
 One of these groups, United Soccer Association (USA) led by Jack Kent Cooke, selected 12 cities for team locations and Arthur Allyn Jr., co-owner with his brother of the Chicago White Sox, was awarded the Chicago franchise.
-Stu Holcomb, athletic director at Northwestern University, was hired to act as the teams general manager.
+Stu Holcomb, athletic director at Northwestern University, was hired to act as the team's general manager.
 The USA originally planned to start play in the spring of 1968; however the rival National Professional Soccer League, which secured a TV contract from CBS, announced it was ready to launch in 1967.
 Not wanting to let the rival league gain an advantage, the USA decided to launch early.
 Not having secured any player contracts, the league imported teams from Europe, Brazil, Argentina and Uruguay to represent the franchise cities.
 Italian team Cagliari Calcio was brought over to play as the Mustangs.

-The Mustangs opened the season on May 27, 1967, in Chicago at Comiskey Park with a 1-0 lost to the Dallas Tornado with 5,872 fan in attendance.
+The Mustangs opened the season on May 27, 1967, in Chicago at Comiskey Park with a 1–0 loss to the Dallas Tornado with 5,872 fan in attendance.